ofirmg/football2vec/README.md

 Data objects currently are not available for download due to licensing.<br>

 #### Download the pre-trained package
-You can get a pre-made models by downloading the <a href="">pre-trained package</a>.
+You can get a pre-made models by downloading the <a href="">pre-trained package</a> (TBA October 2021).
 Extract it and put the `models_artifacts` folder into football2vec/artifacts directory.
 This package includes all pre-trained models.<br>
 Due to StatsBomb licensing, I can't offer pre-made data processing artifacts (see 'build_data_objects' under 'Manual Run').